lkwilson/auto-pi-gen/README.md

 wpa_passphrase <ssid> <pass> >> ./copy_in/wpa_supplicant.conf
 ```

-6. Then, run `dockerrun` from the root of the whole repository.
+6. Then, run `build` from the root of the whole repository.
 This step
    starts the build and can take hours.

 # How to rerun / cleanup

-Stop and remove any running containers
+Stop and remove any pi-gen containers (eg pigen_work)

 ```
 docker ps -a